All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Meaningful Name: Kaku means "squared", referencing his peculiar squared nose.

-- Mercy Kill: Kaku releases the Going Merry during the Aqua Laguna because its broken beyond repair, and thinks there's no reason to keep it since it cannot roam anymore.
-This act brings Usopp to the tears, but Kaku considers it his last action as a shipwright before he drops the act.
+- Mercy Kill: Kaku releases the Going Merry during the Aqua Laguna because it's broken beyond repair, and thinks there's no reason to keep it since it cannot roam anymore.
+This act brings Usopp to tears, but Kaku considers it his last action as a shipwright before he drops the act.

 - Nice Guy: Despite being an antagonist and member of a team of assassins, Kaku's nice and friendly personality isn't just part of his act, and never shows a moment of cruelty or sadism.